Jake-Prickett/SpeechToText-gRPC-iOS/README.md

 ## Description

-This application demonstrates how to leverage gRPC and Bidirectional Streaming for converting streamed audio into text using gRPC Swift (built on top of SwiftNIO)
+This application demonstrates Bidirectional Streaming to convert streamed audio data into text and display the Server processing live using gRPC Swift, built on top of SwiftNIO.

 ## Technologies